notofonts/noto-docs/src/descriptions/NotoSansHebrew.md

-Noto Sans Hebrew is a sanserif design for texts in the Hebrew script.
+Noto Sans Hebrew is a sans serif design for texts in the Hebrew script.
 It has multiple weights and widths, contains 149 glyphs, 4 OpenType features, and supports 145 characters from 2 Unicode blocks.